marianaGarcez/FlikPointQueries/2/README.md

 JMEOS (to a new install JMEOS, go to https://github.com/MobilityDB/JMEOS/tree/main/jar  and download the JAR file.
 It is already include in flink-processor/jar for now)

 ## To compile
+We should create a docker image for Kafka, Flink, and MobilityDB.
+To do this, we go to each directory and create each image.
+Finally, we go to the main directory and compose the docker container.

 cd postgres
 docker build -t postgres2 .
 cd ..